14 Mins

 3. Data migration

 Businesses with large IT infrastructure often migrate their data to new storage locations within their data centres.
 This involves selecting, preparing, transforming and transferring large amounts of data.
-Intelligent automation technologies helps achieve this with a high degree of reliability and consistency, leaving no room for human error.
+Intelligent automation technologies help achieve this with a high degree of reliability and consistency, leaving no room for human error.

 4. Unified Customer Profile (UCP)